-On behalf of the Department of Medicinal Chemistry, I welcome our new staff and students, and look forward to working with you in taking our department forwards.

-I would also like to take this opportunity to thank those who left our department during 2013 for their excellent contributions over the years.
-Finally, I would like to thank PhD and post-doctoral students, teachers, researchers and the administrative staff for their excellent work, resulting in the progress made at the Department of Medicinal Chemistry in 2013.
-It is a most inspiring task to be head of this department.
+On behalf of the Department, I welcome our new staff and students, and look forward to our collaboration in moving our Department forward.
+I would also like to take this opportunity to thank those who left our department during 2014 for their excellent contributions over the years.